A Guide to Full-Time RV Living in Wisconsin

 The city generally prohibits living in an RV on residential property for extended periods, though temporary stays might be permitted with proper approval.

-To live in an RV full time successfully, there are several key factors you need to plan for, including how to receive mail, manage healthcare, stay connected to the internet, handle voting, and more.
-They help make your full-time RV living work smoothly.
+To live in an RV full time successfully, you’ll need to make plans for several things.
+You’ll want to set up how to receive mail, manage healthcare, stay connected to the internet, handle voting, and more.
 Since you don’t have a permanent address, you should consider setting up a mail forwarding service or ask a trusted friend or family member to collect and forward your mail.

 As a full-time RVer, you have the right to vote.
 To do so, you’ll need to establish a legal domicile.
 You can do so by filing taxes, registering your vehicle, and obtaining a driver’s license.
 Once your domicile is set, you can apply for absentee ballots or vote by mail.